Youth Brigade (Washington, D.C., band): Legacy and reunion

 Though short-lived, the band is cited as an early influence on the development of hardcore punk in the United States and in Washington, D.C. more locally.
 Their scant recordings and appearance on the popular Flex Your Head compilation have helped them to continue to remain influential.
 Additionally, several band members went on to other notable projects.
 Queiroz was in the later Dischord bands Double-O (briefly alongside Clinton), Second Wind, and the post-hardcore band Rain.
 He also had a stint in The Meatmen.
-Ingram went on to play in the U.K. band Swervedriver, Strange Boutique, EmmaPeel, and Dot Dash.
+Ingram went on to play in the U.K. band Swervedriver, Strange Boutique, Emmapeel, and Dot Dash.
 Strejcek left Dischord and the hardcore music scene soon after the band's breakup.
+Strejcek eventually, however, returned to D.C.'s punk scene, co-founding the Delarcos in 2014.
+The group released the album Irradiate in 2023 through Dischord and Punkish Records.

-On December 29, 2012, Strejcek, Ingram, and Quieroz reunited for a Youth Brigade show at the Washington, D.C., club The Black Cat, with Steve Hansgen (ex-Minor Threat, ex-Government Issue, and then a member of Ingram's group Dot Dash) playing guitar.
+On December 29, 2012, Strejcek, Ingram, and Quieroz reunited for a Youth Brigade show at the Washington, D.C. club The Black Cat, with Steve Hansgen (formerly of Minor Threat and Government Issue, and then a member of Ingram's group, Dot Dash) playing guitar.
 The show was a benefit for the D.C. hardcore documentary Salad Days and also featured Scream and Government Issue.
 That same foursome played a second show in February 2013 at the 9:30 Club as part of the "Punk-Funk Throwdown" series.

 In 2015, Dischord issued the Youth Brigade demo recording as the Complete First Demo EP.
-Writing for PunkNews.org, critic Alexander Lalama praised the record's raw musicianship and production, calling it a "gem" of a "historical document".
+Writing for Punknews.org, critic Alexander Lalama praised the record's raw musicianship and production, calling it a "gem" of a "historical document."

+Michael Bishop of Gwar described Youth Brigade's "Barbed Wire" as "crucial," adding that it "sounded so distinct and brave.
+Drowning in delay and reverb.
+No one makes records like that, then or now."